 POBA is a fully digital site.
 Only Presenter Members have the ability to store works in a Vault or to display works on POBA.
 The works of an artist are stored in a media ‘Vault’, and displayed in Portfolios which you can create directly (DIY) or which you can build with the assistance of a POBA Concierge.
-The representations of the artist’s work in your vault can be in any digital format (documents, images, video or audio files, or a mixture).
-Since these will be viewed on many types of mobile devices, you will want to get good resolution without creating overly large files.
-For those choosing DIY, we offer some tips on how to create your Portfolio displays below.
+The representations of the artist’s work in your Vault can be in any digital format (documents, images, video or audio files, or a mixture).
+Since these will be viewed on many types of mobile devices, you will want a file with good resolution that is also not a particularly large file.
+For those choosing to work DIY, we offer some tips on how to create your Portfolio displays below.

-In order to make the most of your experience at POBA, it is important for you have the most up-to-date, standards-compliant browser possible.
+To make the most of your experience as a Presenter with POBA, it is important for you have the most up-to-date, standards-compliant browser possible.
 These browsers include Mozilla Firefox, Google Chrome, and Internet Explorer 9 and up.
-If your operating system does not allow you to upgrade above Internet Explorer 8, please install a Chrome Frame for your browser.
 These upgrades will allow you see all the components of poba.org the way they were intended to be seen.

-No. The file(s) you upload to your Vault will be used for building your portfolios, so make sure that you have made your edits to files ahead of time.
-You can edit the text attributed to the files (captions, etc.) at any time.
+No. The file(s) you upload to your Vault will be used for building your Portfolios, so make sure that you have made your edits to digital files ahead of time.
+You can edit the text attributed to the files (caption, description, etc.) at any time.
 We suggest that you follow our naming convention in saving and organizing your digital files: ArtistLastName.Title.Year (if known).
 Please refer to the POBA Supported File Types for information about how you should submit your files.

 Yes.
-While POBA is designed to be a DIY site, POBA can assist you directly in creating your vault and portfolios.
-If you provide the raw materials (e.g pictures, background text) needed to create your vault and first portfolio, POBA can use those files to create the vault and all elements of one of more portfolios.
-There is a small fee of $250 for this service to create the vault and the first portfolio.
-After that, if you wish POBA’s assistance to create additional portfolios, the fee is $150.
-These fees cover real staff time only in creating the vault and portfolio.
-To request this kind of help please submit a POBA Concierge Request
+While POBA is designed to be a DIY site, POBA Concierge can assist you directly in creating your Vault and Portfolios.
+If you provide the raw materials (e.g. images, artist story, background text) needed to create your Vault and first Portfolio, POBA can use those files to create the Vault and the elements of the initial Portfolio.
+There is a small fee of $250 for this service to create the Vault, Artist Page, and the first Portfolio.
+After that, if you wish POBA’s assistance to create additional Portfolios, the fee is $150 per Portfolio.
+These fees cover staff time in creating the Vault and Portfolio.
+To request this kind of help please submit a POBA Concierge Request.

-The Dashboard is the place where you can get an at-a-glance overview of what’s happening with your membership.
-You can do the following: Add or update your artist’s bios/information, view your vault, add new images, create and view portfolios.
+The Dashboard is the place where you can get an at-a-glance overview of what’s happening with your Presenter membership.
+You can do the following: Add or update your artist’s bio/information, view your Vault, add new images or files, create and view Portfolios.

 Please note that the largest size an image appears on a POBA Portfolio is 960 pixels wide or 960 pixels high.
 This size is to ensure that the images appear clearly and appropriately across a wide variety of devices.
-As you publish larger images on the site, they are compressed and resized proportionally by POBA (if necessary).
+If you publish larger images on the site, they are compressed and resized proportionally by POBA, if necessary.
 The original size of your image remains in your Vault for personal use.
 If you are interested in storing large files on POBA there may be an additional charge, and this should not be considered your primary digital document storage.
 It is best to think of your POBA Vault as secondary storage.

 If your file type is not a part of the supported file types, it is possible to convert your files accordingly.